-Fast, furious and spectacular, since 1961 the Betway Kingway Hurdle has thrilled and beguiled and next Saturday (Feb 17) all roads will lead to Wincanton Racecourse for the 2018 renewal of the jewel in Somerset’s sporting crown.
+Fast, furious and spectacular, since 1961 the Betway Kingway Hurdle has thrilled and beguiled and on Saturday, February 16 all roads will lead to Wincanton Racecourse for the 2019 renewal one of Somerset’s feature races.

-> It’s a race that attracts the best two-mile hurdlers in the business - the Lionel Messi’s of football or the Jonathan Davies of Rugby Union – and come Saturday they’ll be putting their Championship credentials on the line ahead of the Cheltenham Festival.
+It’s a race that attracts the best two-mile hurdlers in the business - the Lionel Messi’s of football or the Jonathan Davies of Rugby Union – and come Saturday they’ll be putting their Championship credentials on the line ahead of the Cheltenham Festival.

 With a role call of winners that reads like a who’s who of racing – Inglis Drever, Bula, Lanzarote, Yanworth, Katchit, Binocular, Hors La Loi III - it’s no surprise that the race is held in the highest regard by jockeys and trainers alike.